 The main Total Access Statistics form appears ready to analyze the data in your database:

 Total Access Statistics Main Screen

-programming required!
+The interactive Statistics Wizard guides you through the process with no programming required!
 All results are generated in the most flexible format: Access tables:

 Example of the Output Table for Field Descriptives, Grouped by State and Results for Three Data Fields (Displaying a Subset of Output Fields)